North England’s Lake District and Durham

 Vigorous hikes like this are one of many reasons the Lake District is such a hit with English holiday goers.
-This little adventure just takes a couple hours and it rewards anyone who tackles it with a trip highlight.
+This little adventure takes just a couple of hours and it rewards anyone who tackles it with a trip highlight.
 Get out and make these experiences happen.
 For the rest of your life you'll remember, in this case, scaling Catbells with its thrilling "king of the mountain" climax.

 After our descent, we catch the boat at the next landing, and finish our relaxing cruise around Derwentwater.

-The Pheasant Inn is a Keswick favorite and David and Val who run our B&B are joining us +for dinner.
+The Pheasant Inn is a Keswick favorite, and David and Val, who run our B&B are joining us for dinner.
 As anywhere in Britain, a good pub comes with charming conviviality.
 Kids are welcome.
 And, once again, in Cumbrian pubs, man's best friend is perfectly welcome too.
 The menu offers Lake District pub classics.
 David's having trout, and I'm going for the rump o' lamb.